Maratatasan/calendar-component-react/README.md

 - Row
   - Takes daysOfWeek and weeks
-  - renders a row of cells ie Mo, Tu, Wed of 1,2,3,4
+  - renders a row of cells ie Mo, Tu, Wed or/and 1,2,3,4

 - Cell
-  - Takes object with value
+  - Takes object with key value ie {value: 'Mo'} or {value: 25}
   - renders the value
   - has the event listener to update current date
   - has the logic for highlighting active cell